 There may be other reasons that your plan will run longer than originally scheduled.
 You should contact your attorney for your options if your plan is running longer than scheduled.

-Plan payments must be in the form of a cashiers check, bank check or money order or employers check.
-Personal checks and cash are not permitted for Chapter 13 payments.
-You should write clearly your name and case number on the payment.
-Your first plan payment is due thirty (30) days after your bankruptcy plan is filed and on that date each month thereafter.
+Plan payments must be in the form of a TFS Electronic Fund Transfer, cashiers check, bank check, money order, or employers check.
+Personal checks, personal online billpay payments, and cash are not permitted for Chapter 13 payments.
+Clearly write your name and case number on the payment.
+Your first plan payment is due thirty (30) days from the date your petition was filed and each month thereafter.
 If timely payments are not made, the Trustee may ask the Bankruptcy Court to dismiss your case.
 The Trustees Office will deduct plan payments from your paycheck when that is available.
 You have a much better chance of successfully completing your Chapter 13 plan when your plan payments are deducted from your paycheck.

 If your plan payment is deducted from your paycheck, it is still your responsibility to ensure that the payments are made.
-If you get a paycheck and your plan payment has not been deducted, you should immediately make your plan payment by money order, cashiers check or bank check to the Trustees Office.
+If you get a paycheck and your plan payment has not been deducted, you should immediately make your plan payment by TFS Electronic Fund Transfer Payment, money order, cashiers check or bank check to the Trustees Office.

 All payments to the Trustees Office should be mailed to: